NewAlexandria/leadership_readme/interviewing.md

 * High-Pressure Scenarios
 * Analytical Thinking

+These are not to be considered comprehensive, nor concise.
+Assessing behavioral traits is not an exact science, nor is it easy to find agreement on 'norms' among a group.
+They can often be modeled to the operational patterns in a business/team.  e.g. Sales teams may have more around the topic of rapport and communications.

 ## Career Paths

 I still sit with the largely-typical career ladder.
 Management and executive titles go with people and leadership skills.
 Principle, Architect, and similar titles remain in the code — specifically: *measuring* and *teaching*.
 SREs are in both main branches.